AntoniForycki/data-science-python/README.md

 # data-science
-first steps in data science
+data science and machine learning with  pandas, numpy, matplotlib, seaborn and scikit-learn